AdobeDocs/analytics.en/help/overview.md

 Adobe Analytics is part of the Adobe Experience Cloud, a suite of solutions which help online marketers apply real-time analytics and detailed segmentation to all their marketing channels.

-As an Adobe Analytics customer you can now leverage Adobe's powerful analysis capabilities like Analysis Workspace, Reports & Analytics, Report Builder, and Ad Hoc Analysis.
+As an Adobe Analytics customer you can now leverage Adobe's powerful analysis capabilities like Analysis Workspace, Reports & Analytics, and Report Builder.

 ## User Guides for Adobe Analytics